-We Have Limited Manufacturing Experience and May Have to Depend on Third Parties to Manufacture Our Products
+We Have a Concentration of Manufacturing in One Location for Apio and May Have to Depend on Third Parties to Manufacture Our Products

-We may need to consider seeking collaborative arrangements with other companies to manufacture some of our products.
+Any disruptions in our primary manufacturing operation would reduce our ability to sell our products and would have a material adverse effect on our financial results.
+Additionally, we may need to consider seeking collaborative arrangements with other companies to manufacture our products.
 If we become dependent upon third parties for the manufacture of our products, our profit margins and our ability to develop and deliver those products on a timely basis may be affected.
-Failures by third parties may impair our ability to deliver products on a timely basis, impair our competitive position, or may delay the submission of products for regulatory approval.
-In late fiscal 1999, in an effort to reduce reliance on third party manufacturers, we set up a manufacturing operation at our facility in Menlo Park, California, for the production of Intellipac breathable membrane packaging products.
-There can be no assurance that we can continue to successfully operate a manufacturing operation at acceptable costs, with acceptable yields, and retain adequately trained personnel.
+Failures by third parties may impair our ability to deliver products on a timely basis and impair our competitive position.
+We may not be able to continue to successfully operate our manufacturing operations at acceptable costs, with acceptable yields, and retain adequately trained personnel.

-Our Dependence on Single-Source Suppliers May Cause Disruption in Our Operations Should Any Supplier Fail to Deliver Materials
+Our Dependence on Single-Source Suppliers and Service Providers May Cause Disruption in Our Operations Should Any Supplier Fail to Deliver Materials

-No assurance can be given that we will not experience difficulty is acquiring materials for the manufacture of our products or that we will be able to obtain substitute vendors, or that we will be able to procure comparable materials or hybrid corn varieties at similar prices and terms within a reasonable time.
+We may experience difficulty acquiring materials or services for the manufacture of our products or we may not be able to obtain substitute vendors.
+We may not be able to procure comparable materials or hybrid corn varieties at similar prices and terms within a reasonable time.
+Several services that are provided to Apio are obtained from a single provider.
 Several of the raw materials we use to manufacture our products are currently purchased from a single source, including some monomers used to synthesize Intelimer polymers and substrate materials for our breathable membrane products.
-In addition, virtually all of the hybrid corn varieties sold by Landec Ag are purchased from a single source.
-Any interruption of supply could delay product shipments and materially harm our business.
+In addition, virtually all of the hybrid corn varieties sold by Landec Ag are grown under contract by a single seed producer.
+Any interruption of our relationship with single-source suppliers or service providers could delay product shipments and materially harm our business.

-We May be Unable to Adequately Protect Our Intellectual Property Rights
+We May Be Unable to Adequately Protect Our Intellectual Property Rights